fnobregasantos/Emergence-of-High-Order-Functional-Hubs-in-the-Human-Brain/README.md

 Each folder contains detailed instructions and scripts necessary for the respective analyses.

-## Data Privacy and Ethics
+#### Behavoral and Anatomical HCP Data Privacy

-In compliance with the privacy rules of the Human Connectome Project, we cannot publish the computations on individual time series.
-Therefore, the computations were conducted on anonymized data samples.
-Additionally, white noise has been added to the anonymous sample to ensure individual privacy.
-The provided data and results are thus representative but de-identified.
+In compliance with the privacy rules of the Human Connectome Project, we cannot publish the individual behavoral and anatomical data.
+Therefore, we only provided a markdown code with our analysis.

+## Visualization of High-Order Hubs

+The potential visualizations of high-order hubs are extensive, encompassing a wide range of network structures and interactions identified through our analysis.
+While it is not feasible to display all possible plots directly in this README, we have selected a few key examples and provided them as GIF animations below to illustrate the kinds of patterns observed.

+For those interested in exploring the full set of high-order networks, detailed instructions on how to generate and visualize all possible high-order hubs can be found in **CodeBlock4** of this repository.
+This codeblock includes comprehensive guidance on plotting these networks, enabling further exploration of the rich connectivity patterns uncovered in our analysis.

 # Redundant Hypergraphs:

 ## Interaction Information

-* Hypergraph
+* Hypergraph - animation with 240 frames with the corresponding strongest interaction information as hyperlinks in a hypergraph.

 <p align="center">
   <img src="Images/rMI_d.gif" alt="Hypergraph Interaction Information">
 </p>

-* High-order hub
+* High-order hub - animation with the corresponding high-order hubs computed from interaction information as hyperlinks in a hypergraph with 1000 hyperedges

 <p align="center">
   <img src="Images/rHubMI_d.gif" alt="High-order Hub Interaction Information">